-As an exchange professor in 1984-85, Professor Jones taught the Enlish course at the District Hogskole (liberal arts college) and the Laerarhogskole (teachers' college) in Stavanger, Norway.
-In the summer of 1989, just two months after being honored at Luther for completing twenty-five years of teaching, he died very suddenly of a heart attack while leading a walking tour of Norway with his wife Beth and some friends.
-A thoughtful person, dedicated teacher, helpful colleague, and jovial friend, Dennis is still missed at the College.
+As an exchange professor in 1984-85, Professor Jones taught the English course at the District Hogskole (liberal arts college) and the Laerarhogskole (teachers' college) in Stavanger, Norway.
+In the summer of 1989, just two months after being honored at Luther for completing twenty-five years of teaching, he passed away suddenly of a heart attack while leading a walking tour of Norway with his wife Beth and some friends.
+A thoughtful person, dedicated teacher, helpful colleague, and jovial friend, Dennis is still missed at Luther College.

 In the early 1990s, the NEH gave Luther College a $150,000 challenge grant for a distinguished teaching professorship in the humanities.
 Since Dennis Jones had written or supported several NEH grants for humanities education, the endowed professorship was named in his honor.

 The Jones Distinguished Teaching Professorship is a two-year award to a member of the Luther faculty who honors the values and traditions of the humanities, engages significant issues in a humanities discipline, demonstrates the ability to nurture the intellectual life of students, and provides academic leadership in the humanities.
 The Jones Professor devotes part of his/her professional time to a project that will enhance humanities education.

 The English Department is proud that a great number of the named Jones professors have been members of the English department.
 We list here those professors and their Jones projects.